baka0815/xn-resource-editor/!Readme.txt

-Currently the sources are only compilable in Delphi 2006 To compile XNResourceEditor you need to install the prerequisites first:
+NOTE: Currently the sources are only compilable in Delphi 2006

+To compile XNResourceEditor you need to install the prerequisites first:
 * TNTComponents:
   * open .\prerequisites\TNTComponents\Delphi\bds4\Delphi2006.bdsgroup